ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 An aggregation job has three phases:

-- Initialization: Begin the aggregation flow by disseminating report shares and initializing the VDAF prep state for each report.
+- Initialization: Disseminate report shares and initialize the VDAF prep state for each report.
-- Continuation: Continue the aggregation flow by exchanging prep shares and messages until preparation completes or an error occurs.
+- Continuation: Exchange prep shares and messages until preparation completes or an error occurs.
-- Completion: Finish the aggregation flow, yielding an output share for each report share in the aggregation job.
+- Completion: Yield an output share for each report share in the aggregation job.

 After an aggregation job is completed, each Aggregator updates running-total aggregate shares and other values for each "batch bucket" associated with a